mayasharma2110/Name-the-element/README.md

 * The home page will show an image example of a question and the multiple choice options for the user to choose from.

-* The home page will contain radio buttons for the user to select how many question they want their quiz to contain, the difficulty level of the quiz they want and if they want it to be a timed quiz or not.
+* The home page will contain radio buttons for the user to select how many questions they want their quiz to contain, the difficulty level of the quiz they want and if they want it to be a timed quiz or not.

 * The home page will contain a start button for the user to start the quiz using the options they selected above.